kiboschool/tk-future-proof-with-python/src/future-proof-with-python/wrapping-up-final-steps.md

 ## Stay in the Kibo family

-**Stay in Discord:** We will be adding you to at Discord alumni channel.
+**Stay in Discord:** We will be adding you to our Discord alumni channel.
 You'll join fellow Kibo alums, stay connected with your peers, and be invited to more career exploration events like the Mentor Mingle.

 **Alumni Newsletter:** We will send regular updates about what the Kibo family is up to.
 If you have a story you’d like to share with the Kibo community, let us know!